MicrosoftDocs/connected-spaces/articles/compliance.md

 - Install and position cameras in your retail locations, and in doing so take care to avoid sensitive areas and limit collection of data not needed by Dynamics 365 Connected Store.

 - Inform people in your retail locations with conspicuous notices about use of video data and use of AI.
-[Learn about best practices for communicating with shoppers](communication-plan.md).
+[Learn about best practices for communicating with shoppers](communication-plan.md) for tips to consider for your notice and disclosure strategy.

 - Comply with all applicable laws and regulations in your jurisdiction when using Dynamics 365 Connected Store.